matheustanaka/crypto-cli/README.md

 # Return The largest Crypto Coin Price in the last 24 Hours
 $ crypto-status --price

-# Return Bitcoin Avarage Price in the last 24 Hours
+# Return Bitcoin Average Price in the last 24 Hours
 $ crypto-status --bitcoin

-# Return Ethereum Avarage Price in the last 24 Hours
+# Return Ethereum Average Price in the last 24 Hours
 $ crypto-status --ethereum
 ```